 Scenario #5 – Not using (the right) data to determine actual needs.

-Why do it – Some training providers have analytics showing employee performance, engagement, and attendance.
+- Why do it – Some training providers have analytics showing employee performance, engagement, and attendance.
 But it’s not enough anymore.
 Data has become increasingly important in the evolution of cybersecurity workforce development and training.
-It helps justify budgets, team or departmental performance, evaluate compliance, and more.
+Having the right insights help justify budgets, team or departmental performance, evaluate compliance, and more.

-What to do instead – Find a partner that can provide a clear and thorough analysis of employees’ actual skill strengths and shortcomings, AND detailed insights on how to remediate them.
-Having the right data helps you measure twice to cut once: assess skills first to better evaluate training options, then invest accordingly.
+- What to do instead – Find a partner that can provide a clear and thorough analysis of your cyber org chart, employees’ actual skill strengths and shortcomings, AND detailed insights on how to remediate them.
+Having the right insights provides an easier way to build and continuously adapt your cyber talent strategy by assessing roles and skills first to better evaluate training options, then investing accordingly.

 Make your training dollars go further.

-Taking the time to organize your cybersecurity workforce strategy can help your employees keep pace with organizational changes while also helping you create more opportunities to elevate your workforce.
+Taking the time to organize your cybersecurity workforce development strategy can help your employees keep pace with organizational changes while also helping you create more opportunities to elevate your people.